NazBilgic/infrastructure/README.md

-**Deploy a containerized NGINX web server using Terraform and ECS Fargate**
+**Deploying a containerized NGINX web server using Terraform and ECS Fargate**

 The goal of this project is to deploy a containerized application (NGINX) on AWS using a fully automated and serverless infrastructure with Terraform and ECS Fargate.